My hostel directed me to an airport bus stop a short walk away.

 Once doors closed he hopped into an empty row, taking his loud tunes and Maccie’s meal he had stashed in his bag.

-I instantly fell asleep as it was a 930am flight so I didn’t get much sleep the night before.
+I instantly fell asleep as it was a 930am flight, I didn’t get much sleep the night before.

 It’s always strange landing in an EU country as you just walk by passport check, but since I originated in another EU country, they don’t check anyone.

-I locate a long line for the bus into town and realize the machine not only takes Hungarian currency, but only coins, which I have neither.
+I locate a long line for the bus into town and realize the machine takes Hungarian currency, and only coins, which I have neither.

 Found an ATM and the currency is way different, everything is in thousands of fornits.

-I randomly pick the smallest amount, I have no idea what this translates to euros or dollars.
+I randomly pick the smallest amount to take, I have no idea what this translates to euros or dollars.